jchanunhs/JasonTutoringServicesSpringBoot/README.md

 - I plan to implement light box in the netbeans picture.
 - Loading jquery UI from local machine instead of http because when loading from http it takes more time to load the page.
 - This is just a fun project for me to play around with Spring Boot.
 I plan to add more complexity to this project.

+## Purpose of this web application is to learn from the problems I found on my old web applications and create a new web application using the latest technologies that Spring Boot has to offer.